wowsunny/desktop/README.md

-# comfyui-electron
+# desktop comfyui

 [![codecov](https://codecov.io/github/Comfy-Org/electron/graph/badge.svg?token=S64WJWD2ZX)](https://codecov.io/github/Comfy-Org/electron)

 # Overview

-This electron app is the simplest way to use [ComfyUI](https://github.com/comfyanonymous/ComfyUI) and comes bundled with a few things:
+This desktop app is a packaged way to use [ComfyUI](https://github.com/comfyanonymous/ComfyUI) and comes bundled with a few things:

 - Stable version of ComfyUI from [releases](https://github.com/comfyanonymous/ComfyUI/releases)
 - [ComfyUI-Manager](https://github.com/ltdrdata/ComfyUI-Manager)
 - [uv](https://github.com/astral-sh/uv)

 On startup, it will install all the necessary python dependencies with uv and start the ComfyUI server.
-The app will automatically update with stable releases of ComfyUI, ComfyUI-Manager, and the uv executable.
+The app will automatically update with stable releases of ComfyUI, ComfyUI-Manager, and the uv executable as well as some desktop specific features.

 ## Installed Files